Where are you from?

 How would you describe your style?

-My style is about capturing the candid – the natural, unscripted moments from everyday life.
+My preference has always been to capture the candid – those natural, unscripted moments from everyday life.
 To achieve this, I like to be in the middle of the action rather than viewing things from a distance.
 The subjects of almost all my photographs are close enough to touch.
 Through a combination of colour, composition and mood I endeavour to create timeless photographs which can’t be obviously dated - photographs which could have been taken 50 years or five minutes ago.

 I am inspired by the world around me, the people I meet and the places I visit.
 The world is an incredible place; I have seen and photographed so many extraordinary sights and human emotions.
 Yet just when I think I have seen everything, something new and fascinating takes me by surprise and I’m inspired all over again.